mykeels/ImgR/README.md

       providerName="System.Data.SqlClient" />
     ```

--   And Finally (Yea, Ikr?), Copy the `Images` Folder into your `Views` Folder.
+-   And Finally (Yea, Ikr?), Copy the `Views/Images` Folder into your `Views` Folder.
 This will give you the Views you need to work with ImgR.
+Click [here]() to download the Views as a compressed folder.

 ### How it works
 ImgR uses a Target Device system to manage its Images.
 Each device possesses the following properties: